yaasiinaxmed/Real-Estate-Project-Backend/README.md

   "message": "Property updated  successfully",
 }
 ```
-If the property is not updated, it will return a JSON response with the status code `400` and a message `Property was not updated!`
+If the property is not updated, it will return a JSON response with the status code `400` and the message `Property was not updated!`

 ### Delete Property - DELETE
 #### Endpoint: `/api/properties/delete/:id`